ev1lm0rty/ImSleepy/README.md

 - [x] Add minor error detection.
 - [ ] Create a docker container for this program.
 - [x] Make it fully run in the background.
-- [x] Automate it a bit further by attaching timetable.
+- [x] Automate it a bit further by attaching timetable (A little buggy).

 ## Images